MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-add-scroll-bars-to-a-page-and-a-frame.md

 ---

-# How to: Add Scroll Bars to a Page and a Frame
+# Add Scroll Bars to a Page and a Frame

 The following example uses the  **ScrollBars** and the **KeepScrollBarsVisible** properties to add scroll bars to a page of a **[MultiPage](../../../api/Outlook.multipage.md)** and to a **[Frame](../../../api/Outlook.frame.md)**.
 The user chooses an option button that, in turn, specifies a value for  **KeepScrollBarsVisible**.